Dabeey/Tradex/COMMITS.md

 <!-- 2 -->
 Refactor form components across management views: replace standard button with Filament button for improved styling and consistency, and update payment method description field to use Textarea for better input handling.

+Refactor Sales components: update EditSale to include proper namespace, enhance form layout with new input fields for customer details, and implement success notification upon customer update.
+Add edit action in ListSales for improved functionality.

+Refactor management and sales components: enhance EditUser and EditSale forms with new sections and input fields, implement success notifications upon updates, and add edit actions in ListUsers and ListSales for improved functionality.
+Update routes for sales editing to reflect namespace changes.